 - Communication and Interaction

 - Cognition and Learning

-- Social, mental and emotional health
+- Social, mental, and emotional health

 - Sensory and/or physical

-These four broad areas give an overview of the range of needs that are planned for but we identify the needs of the whole pupil in order to establish what provision is required to meet their primary need, not just by the category in which they are placed.
+These four broad areas give an overview of the range of needs that are planned for, but we identify the needs of the whole pupil to establish what provision is required to meet their primary need, not just by the category in which they are placed.
+Nova Hreod Academy will take into account pupils' needs in all four key areas and make appropriate provision, including where this does not impact on cognition and learning.